-Saudi signs deals worth $50 billion at investment event despite boycott
+Saudi crown prince proclaims investment conference despite boycott

 “Saudi Arabia’s reforms are important and they are worth supporting,” he told Reuters.

-Saudi Arabia signed 25 deals worth $50 billion on Tuesday in the oil, gas, industries and infrastructure sectors with firms such as Trafigura, Total, Hyundai, Norinco, Schlumberger, Halliburton and Baker Hughes.
+Saudi Arabia signed 25 deals in the oil and gas industries and infrastructure sectors with firms such as Trafigura, Total, Hyundai, Norinco, Schlumberger, Halliburton and Baker Hughes.

 Saudi Aramco said it signed 15 memoranda of understanding worth $34 billion.